 Will you be able to prescribe medication/herbal remedies?

 Yes.
 All prescriptions will either be sent to a pharmacy electronically or sent to our in-house dispensary.
 Alternatively, you can use our online dispensary Wellevate to order your supplements.

 Expect about 45-60 minutes if you are a returning patient and about 75-90 minutes for new patients.

 You don't need any special software.
 When you click on the link in your MyChart message, Zoom will automatically download and let you into the meeting (Zoom is a cloud-based video solution.
 We are using security features such as passwords and meeting rooms to comply with current HIPAA rules).
 You do need a webcam and a microphone.

 How does payment work?

 You can pay for your appointment using MyChart.
 During this national emergency, telehealth has the same fee structure as a regular in-person office visit.
-If you are one of our patients on a special fee schedule due to income or senior/military status, you will be charged your regular rate as you are accustomed to.
+If you are one of our patients on a special fee schedule due to income you will be charged your regular rate as you are accustomed to.

 How should I prepare for my appointment?